 Summary

-The project will provide a rubric for other communities in the Dominican Republic and around the Caribbean in need of innovative approaches to addressing the realities of climate change.
+The plan developed in the first phase is the result of a collaborative effort between local government, academia, non-profit organizations and community groups in Santo Domingo and New York City.
+The blueprint will not only provide an important roadmap for the implementation of the resilience center in Cristo Rey, but it will also provide a rubric for other communities in the Dominican Republic and around the Caribbean in need of innovative approaches to addressing the realities of climate change.

 In Partnership With: